saramjh/dieterRamsCalc/README.md

 The calculator is built using standard web technologies:

 - **HTML**: Provides the structure of the application.
-- **CSS**: Styles the application to follow a minimalist design philosophy.
+- **CSS**: Styles the application to follow a minimalist design philosophy and Neumorphism.
 - **JavaScript**: Handles the application logic and user interactions.

 ### Prerequisites